 You will learn how to make these easy stitches with our exclusive step-by-step tutorials, which also includes many videos.
 You will have these must-learn stitches mastered in no time at all!

-While there are many pattern options to choose from to try your newly-mastered stitches, I would suggest the color-blocked crochet blanket or the simple granite crochet throw.
-After you have mastered these stitches, you will be able to expand the types of patterns that you choose for your crochet projects.
+After you have gotten the hang of all the different kinds of crochet stitches, you will be able to expand the types of patterns that you choose for your crochet projects.

 The crochet stitches outlined below are perfect for beginners or even someone who would like a little refresher.
 I promise that you will be able to make so many kinds of projects, like scarves, blankets, and more, once you master these stitches.

 Now, let’s begin the tutorial for these 22+ crochet stitches.
 We hope that you enjoy learning, or refreshing your knowledge, about these stitches!

 Basic Easy Crochet Stitches

 The simple chain stitch is a plain and simple crochet stitch that consists of connecting loops.
 This stitch usually forms the foundation chain that you will use to build the rest of your project, as well as the starting chain and turning chain of rows.